dachcom-digital/pimcore-formbuilder/README.md

 **Misc**
 Add `/website/var/formbuilder/` to your `.gitignore` since forms only can be created in backend.

+## Backend

+### Label Placeholder
+It's possible to add some placeholder in labels which will be transformed to links automatically.
+A Label may look like this: `I'm ok with your evil [document id=1]conditions[/document].`

+*Document*
+Creates a Link to a Dokument

+*Snippet*
+Creates a empty link element with some data attributes (id, type).
+If you want to link to the snippet content, you need to define your own methods or routes to do so.

+*Document*
+Creates a Link to a Asset

 ## Styling
 If you want to add some fancy radio/checkbox styling, just implement [this] (https://github.com/gurde/b3scr/blob/master/assets/css/b3scr.css) css from [gurde/b3scr] (https://github.com/gurde/b3scr).